-In Module Two, you will learn about the accounting methods, cash and accrual.
+In Module Two of bookkeeping class, you will learn about two accounting methods:

 Keeping Track of the Business

-In Module Three, you will learn the ins and outs of accounts payable, accounts receivable, the journal, and the general ledger.
+In Module Three, you will learn about accounts payable, accounts receivable, the journal, and the general ledger.

 Understanding the Balance Sheet

-A balance sheet is a financial statement that shows the assets, liabilities, and owner’s equity at a specific point in time.
+A balance sheet is a financial statement that shows the assets, liabilities, and owner’s equity at a specific time.
 Assets and liabilities are usually listed first, followed by equity, which is the difference between the assets and the liabilities.
-The balance sheet will ultimately provide a snapshot of the company’s current financial condition.
+The balance sheet will provide a snapshot of the company’s financial condition.

-In Module Five, you will learn about the income statement, cash flow statement, capital statement, and budget versus actual.
+In Module Five of bookkeeping class, you will learn about the income statement, cash flow statement, capital statement, and budget versus actual.
 These terms all involve money or the use of money in some form.
 When we are finished, you will better understand how these methods will help your business run more efficiently.
-You’ll be swapping accounting terms with that hotshot accountant friend of yours in no time.

 Income or Profit and Loss Statement